openharmony/docs/en/application-dev/reference/apis/js-apis-i18n.md

 static getSystemCountries(language: string): Array&lt;string&gt;

 Obtains the list of countries and regions supported for the specified language.
+For details about countries or regions, see [Instantiating the Locale Object](../../internationalization/intl-guidelines.md#how-to-develop).

 **System capability**: SystemCapability.Global.I18n